 WordPress.com has limited hosting options (3GB included in the free version) that you can use for uploading files.
 You should know that you won’t be able to use FTP access to get those files on/from the server.

 Since we’re still talking about the free account, you should take note that your website domain is actually a WordPress.com subdomain.

 Unless you pay for the premium account, your blog’s address will be something like this: example.wordpress.com.

 You can unlock many extra features on WordPress.com, but you will have to start paying for your account.

 - You don’t have control over the blog

 - Limited monetization options

 Just in case you had already made the decision before reading this article and started your blog, you should know that it is possible to switch between WordPress.com and WordPress.org.
 Whatever your choice is, you can quite easily switch from one platform to another.

 Both WordPress.org and WordPress.com have an Import & Export system that allows you to easily pack the entire content of your site and transfer it to the other one.

-Although it may seem different at a first glance, there are some huge differences between WordPress.org and WordPress.com.
+Although it may seem different at first glance, there are some huge differences between WordPress.org and WordPress.com.
 Most of the bloggers, including us, do recommend the self-hosted version.
-With it, you get a complete freedom and control over your site.
+With it, you get complete freedom and control over your site.
 Still, that doesn’t mean it’s the best one for everybody.
 After weighing in all the differences we covered in this article, it’s only up to you to decide which version suits you and your blog better.